cyberark/ansible-role-conjur/README.md

 ## "retrieve_conjur_variable" lookup plugin

+**Compatibility: Conjur 4, Conjur 5**

 Conjur's `retrieve_conjur_variable` lookup plugin provides a means for retrieving secrets from Conjur for use in playbooks.

-Note that by default the lookup plugins uses Conjur v5 API to retrieve secrets.
-To use Conjur v4 API, set an environment CONJUR_VERSION="4".
+*Note that by default the lookup plugins uses the Conjur 5 API to retrieve secrets.
+To use Conjur 4 API, set an environment CONJUR_VERSION="4".*

-Note that as lookup plugins run in the Ansible host machine, the identity that will be used for retrieving secrets are those of the Ansible host.
-Thus, the Ansible host requires god like privilege, essentially read access to every secret that a remote node may need.
+Since lookup plugins run in the Ansible host machine, the identity that will be used for retrieving secrets are those of the Ansible host.
+Thus, the Ansible host requires elevated privileges, access to all secrets that a remote node may need.

 The lookup plugin can be invoked in the playbook's scope as well as in a task's scope.